AIRE Pilot Programs: Innovative Sleep Medicine Training

 - Ability and capacity to add an additional fellow slot

-- For participation in part-time model, agreement to allow variable completion dates, not to exceed 2 years from the starting date.
+- For participation in the Part-Time Model, agreement to allow variable completion dates, not to exceed 2 years from the starting date.

-- Fellows participating in part-time model must have board certification or board eligibility through the American Board of Internal Medicine, American Board of Pediatrics, or the American Board of Psychiatry and Neurology
+- Fellows participating in the Part-Time Model must have board certification or board eligibility through the American Board of Internal Medicine, American Board of Pediatrics, American Board of Psychiatry and Neurology, or the American Board of Otolaryngology – Head and Neck Surgery.

-- Related ACGME accredited fellowship program (pulmonary diseases, pulmonary critical care medicine, pediatric pulmonology) in good standing
+- Related ACGME accredited fellowship program (adult pulmonary medicine, adult critical care medicine, pediatric pulmonology) in good standing.

 Interested programs should provide the following: